nik-hz/tempo-bench/README.md

 To maximize interoperability, CORP uses the same formats as the popular Spot library for all inputs.
 Systems need to be specified in Spot's [supported fragment](https://spot.lre.epita.fr/hoa.html) of the [Hanoi automata format](http://adl.github.io/hoaf/), traces in Spot's [word format](https://spot.lre.epita.fr/ipynb/word.html), and effects either in Spot's [LTL syntax](https://spot.lre.epita.fr/ioltl.html) or as non-deterministic Büchi automata (to capture omega-regular properties) in the Hanoi format.
 A comprehensive introduction to these concepts can be found [here](https://spot.lre.epita.fr/concepts.html).

 #### System (`-s`):
-We use the Hanoi automaton format to encode reactive systems (Mealy machines) as Büchi automata with a generic acceptance condidiction, and specify outputs via the `controllable-AP` field, e.g.:
+We use the Hanoi automaton format to encode reactive systems (Mealy machines) as Büchi automata with a generic acceptance condition, and specify outputs via the `controllable-AP` field, e.g.:

 ```
 HOA: v1